Well Community: A Place to Belong

 Founded in 2002 by Joel Pulis, The Well Community is a 501(c)(3) nonprofit organization.
-While it started as a simple, church outreach to a handful of people, The Well has grown into a flourishing, significant ministry among adults recovering from serious mental illnesses.
+While it started as a simple, church outreach to a handful of people, the Well has grown into a flourishing, significant ministry among adults living daily with serious mental illnesses.

 Our services are primarily delivered through our weekday Community Life Center (CLC).
 Open Monday through Wednesday (click here for specific hours of operation), the CLC offers a restorative environment for people whose lives have been drastically disturbed by mental illness and need the support of others in moving toward health.
 Our members assist the staff as they work together to provide and/or access psychiatric, employment, housing, substance abuse, support and advocacy services.

 The Well has an annual operating budget of about $300,000.
 The organization is governed by a board of directors.
 Alice Zaccarello is the current executive director.
 She was hired at the beginning of 2014, having previously served as the executive director for several Dallas nonprofits.